cvdlab/larcc/src/tex/simplexn.tex

 \paragraph{Examples 2 and 3}
 The examples show that the implemented \texttt{larExtrude} algorithm is fully multidimensional.
-It may be worth noting the initial definition of the empty \texttt{model}, as a fair having the empty list as vertex set and the list \texttt{[[0]]} as the cell list.
-Such initial value is used to define a predefinite constant VOID
+It may be worth noting the initial definition of the empty \texttt{model}, as a pair having the empty list as vertex set and the list \texttt{[[0]]} as the cell list.
+Such initial value is used to define a predefinite constant \texttt{VOID}.

 \begin{figure}[htbp] %  figure placement: here, top, bottom, or page
    \centering